nathannaveen/nathannaveen/README.md

 ## About Nathan

-Nathan is a high school senior who loves contributing to open source.
-In his free time he also enjoys competing in both algorithmic and Brazilian Jiu-Jitsu.
+Nathan loves contributing to open source and in his free time he also enjoys competing in both algorithmic and Brazilian Jiu-Jitsu.

 ## Links